Updated: June 09, 2025

 40% of our customers had been declined elsewhere before coming to us.
 The brokers we work with will be able to assess your circumstances and then identify the right lender for you instead of going direct.

-If you’re unable to access a significant amount of cash for a mortgage deposit, you might be concerned you have no options.
-But, that’s not the case.
+If you cannot access a significant amount of cash for a mortgage deposit, you might be concerned that you have no options.
+But that’s not the case.
 It is still possible to get a mortgage and buy a property.

 This guide explains the process of getting a mortgage with no deposit.
-It will also cover the government support available and how to find the lenders willing to set up a loan with this type of arrangement.
+It also covers the government support available and how to find lenders willing to set up a loan with this type of arrangement.

 Click on a link below to jump straight to a section or keep reading for all the information you need…